 Postgraduate Diploma in Economic Policy

-Duration: The programmes takes a minimum of one year to complete.
-Each course lasts eight weeks.
+Duration: This programme takes a minimum of one year to complete.
+Each module lasts eight weeks.
 You are registered for a maximum of five years.

 Mode of Attendance: Distance Learning